JWThacker/US-Bikeshare-Data/README.md

 bikeshare.py, chicago.csv, washington.csv, new_york_city_csv

 ### Credits
-This project was complete as part of the requirements for the "Programming for Data Science" nanodegree.
+This project was complete as part of the requirements for the [Programming for Data Science nanodegree](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104)